kudan-eu/GPSNodes/README.md

 # KudanAR GPSNodes

-This repository contains the KudanAR GPSNodes that were previously part of the KudanAR framework.
+This repository contains the KudanAR GPSNodes that were previously part of the KudanAR framework on iOS.

-These were tested again iOS 8+, however no warranty is offered for this code.
+These were tested against iOS 8+, however no warranty is offered for this code.

 You are welcome create a PR to fix any particular issues that you find.